-This year’s 2019 Rich Man Poor Man (RMPM) proceeds will be shared with our three amazing partners: Calgary Student Run Clinic, Street CCRED (community capacity, research, education and development), and the Kigezi Health Care Foundation (KIHEFO).
+Rich Man Poor Man (RMPM) proceeds from our last event (which occurred in 2019) were shared with our three amazing partners: Calgary Student Run Clinic, Street CCRED (community capacity, research, education and development), and the Kigezi Health Care Foundation (KIHEFO).

 The University of Calgary SRC (Student Run Clinic) aims to provide accessible, quality healthcare for underserved populations in Calgary.
 With the help of physicians and student volunteers, it aims to increase access to primary care services and provide educational programs, health counselling, social and community services.